Exploring Carnasserie Castle: A Quiet Scottish Ruin

-Louise and I have spent much time exploring castles and ruins teeming with tourists.
+Louise and I have spent much time exploring castles and ruins teeming with tourists, where the hustle and bustle of groups, guides, and cameras are the norm.

 Mike250